stratosphereips/stratocyberlab/docs/adding_challenge.md

 TODO

-* copy template at [/challenges/template](./../challenges/template/) and implement a challenge
+* copy template at [/challenges/template](./../challenges/template/) and implement a new challenge
+* add a record to [/docker-compose.yml](./../docker-compose.yml) file
 * add challenge to challenges table in main repo README